Vitols999/QMS-WIKI/DocQuickStartEnglish.md

       The completion of the operation is shown.
     * Go to the `Routing` window and add the `QMS\Routino` folder using the 'Open' icon.
     * Open the database selection list in the `Routing` window and select `BE`.
-    * Routes and tracks can now be created with the support of the off-line Routino router (in the area covered by the selected database, in the example for Berlin!).
+    * Routes and tracks can now be created with the support of the offline Routino router (in the area covered by the selected database, in the example for Berlin!).

       ![Create Routino database](images/DocAdv/InstallRoutinoDbEn.jpg "Create Routino database")